haevg-rz/Estimator/README.md

 #### Displayname
 - The displayname have to be uniqe in the room
-- All other Estimators in the romm will see you name
+- All other Estimators in the romm will see your name

 #### Modus
 - You can select one of our two modi: Fibonacci and TShirt